Ant-Flop/capstone-project/README.md

-Here's an updated `README.md` in English for your project:

----

 # Capstone Project Template

 This is a simple web project that utilizes HTML, SCSS, and JavaScript.
 It includes a responsive image carousel and other interactive elements.